-Thousands of Roma call Ukraine their home.
-As Europe’s largest ethnic minority, the Roma (who speak various Romani dialects) face systemic discrimination because of their traditional reputation as liars and thieves.
-They lack equal access to education, employment, housing, health care, and public services.
-The invasion of Ukraine from neighboring Russia has left many Roma in that region even more vulnerable to the persecution they have experienced for generations.
+This prejudice leads to unequal access to education, employment, housing, health care, and public services.
+The occupation of Ukraine by Russia and ongoing fighting have left many Roma in that region even more vulnerable to the persecution they have experienced for generations.

 But God’s Word among them is helping many replace what they hear—the negative label of “gypsy”—with what they now know: they are valued children of God.